Job searching is probably the most stressful and overwhelming part of our careers.

 QA concepts and working knowledge(all work management tools) | Excellent eye for details and good knowledge of www standards | Data collection and interpretation skills Heatmap based data collection tool knowledge | Usability tester |

-Once again, this is just a generic list.
-In addition to these skills please do not forget that positive attitude, excellent communication, work ethics and general awareness of the current events in the field can be instrumental to being successful in the QA field for any of these positions.
+We want to again emphasize that this is just a generic list.
+Besides these skills, it is important to note that a positive attitude, excellent communication, work ethics, and a general awareness of the current events in the field can be instrumental to being successful in the QA field.

-Most of the tools we mentioned above and testing techniques mentioned, we have plenty of reading material on STH that can get you all set up and started.
+For most of the tools mentioned in the above article, as well as the testing techniques mentioned, we have plenty of reading material on STH that can get you all set up and started.

 - Free QA training